-Taking a very different approach, Cunha et al. (2010) apply dynamic factor models using multiple noisy measurements of child investments and skill levels to estimate the technology of human capital production from birth through the end of school.
+Taking a very different approach, Cunha et al. (2010) apply dynamic factor models using multiple noisy measurements of child investments and skill levels to estimate the technology of human capital production from birth up to the end of school.
 Their estimated technology suggests that the most efficient allocation of educational investments would provide more to young disadvantaged children.
 The fact that actual investments are much lower for disadvantaged children (see Figures 2-5) coupled with diminishing marginal returns, suggests that returns on the margin are higher for the most disadvantaged.

-Fact 3: exogenous increases in parental income lead to greater investments in children and improvements in childhood outcomes.
-A number of recent studies attempt to address concerns about endogeneity in estimating the effects of exogenous changes in family income on children.
+Exogenous increases in parental income lead to greater investments in children and improvements in childhood outcomes.
+A number of recent studies have attempted to address concerns about endogeneity in estimating the effects of exogenous changes in family income on children.
 Dahl and Lochner (2012) exploit expansions of the Earned Income Tax Credit (primarily over the mid-1990s) to estimate the effects of additional family income on cognitive achievement.
-Their instrumental variable estimates suggest that an additional \$1,000 in family income raises combined math and reading scores by 6 percent of a standard deviation.
+Their instrumental variable estimates suggest that an additional \$1,000 in family income raises combined mathematics and reading scores by 6 percent of a standard deviation.
 Estimated effects also appear to be larger for children from more disadvantaged families.
 Milligan and Stabile (2011) estimate that expansions of child tax benefits in Canada led to similar improvements in child cognitive and educational outcomes as well as improvements in child and maternal health.

-Combining data from ten welfare and anti-poverty experiments, Duncan et al. (2011) attempt to separately identify the effects of changes in family income from employment and other effects induced by different programs.
-Their analysis reaches similar conclusions regarding the impacts of income on child achievement as Dahl and Lochner (2012) and Milligan and Stabile (2011).
-Finally, Løken (2010) and Løken et al. (2012) estimate the impact of family income on Norwegian children using regional variation in the economic boom following the discovery of oil as an instrument for income.
-The latter study estimates that income has sizeable impacts on education and IQ for children from low-income families but much weaker effects for children from higher income families.17
+&lt;sup>15 Brooks-Gunn et al. (1992) estimate greater effects of IHDP on IQ at age 3 for families with lower maternal education.

-16See (Baker, 2011) for a careful discussion of recent universal early child care initiatives.
+&lt;sup>16 See Baker (2011) for a careful discussion of recent universal early childcare initiatives.